Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Box 2: Track the successful completion of cross-app tasks

-Box 1: Run task-based scenarios that involve both apps

-Test scenario

-Task-Based Testing Scenarios Run these end-to-end scenarios to verify the agent's ability to interpret context and coordinate data: Scenario 1: Cross-Sell Opportunity Discovery Task: While resolving a support case in Customer Service, ask the agent: "Are there any active sales opportunities for this account?".

-Success Criteria: The agent retrieves the relevant Opportunity from Sales, summarizes it, and suggests a follow-up action for the sales team.

-Scenario 2: Integrated Case/Lead Creation Task: A user mentions a new product interest during a support chat.
-Command the agent: "Create a lead in Sales based on this support conversation".

-Success Criteria: The agent parses the conversation history and creates a Lead record in Sales with the correct customer context.

-Scenario 3: Proactive Account Health Check Task:

-Before a sales meeting, ask: "Summarize recent support issues for this account".

-Success Criteria: The agent identifies open tickets in Customer Service and provides a summary to the Sales professional to prevent walking into a "blind" meeting.

-Box 2: Track the successful completion of cross-app tasks Metric

-Key Metrics for Success Track these specific metrics in the Copilot Studio Analytics tab or the Power Platform Admin Center:

-*-> Resolution Rate (Cross-App): The percentage of sessions where the agent successfully completed a task requiring data from both apps without manual intervention.

-Deflection Rate: Reduction in human handoffs for tasks that previously required an agent to switch manually between Sales and Service hubs.

-Task Success Threshold: Define a minimum quality score for LLM-based responses to ensure the context provided from the "other" app is accurate.

-Agent Assisted Hours Gained: Measure the time saved by the agent performing these cross-app queries versus a human doing so manually.

 ### QUESTION 11

 A company has multiple AI models that support generation of sales transactions.

 Each release of the models must be reviewed by a security and compliance team before being deployed to the production environment.

-The security and compliance team must have access to prior versions to properly determine potential exposures introduced.
+**The security and compliance team must have access to prior versions to properly determine potential exposures introduced***.

-You need to recommend a solution to evaluate the impact of each deployment to production.
+You need to **recommend a solution to evaluate the impact of each deployment to production**.
 The solution must enhance business continuity.

 What should you recommend?